Appverse/nativescript-template-clarifai/README.md

 ## Getting started

-Once you go through the [quick setup](http://docs.nativescript.org/angular/start/quick-setup.html) of NativeScript, the template should get you started with a sample app using the cool Clarifai API.
+Once you go through the [quick setup](http://docs.nativescript.org/angular/start/quick-setup.html) of NativeScript, the template should get you started with a sample app using the cool Clarifai API:

 - First launch the app generator, pointing to this template
 ```
-tns create <my-clarifai-app> --template nativescript-template-clarifai
+tns create <my-clarifai-app> --template https://github.com/Appverse/nativescript-template-clarifai
 ```
 - Launch the setup script (it will just move some files around)
 ```